soulsspeedruns/amardiscord/README.md

 # Compile the code
 cargo install --locked --git https://github.com/soulsspeedruns/amardiscord

-# Build the SQLite database from the dump
+# Build the SQLite database from the backup
-amardiscord build
+amardiscord build /path/to/my-server-backup

 # Serve the content
 amardiscord serve